atreyasha/dotfiles/develop.md

             should instead be soft-coded and easily updated from upstream

+        3.  consider changing to different autocompletion background such as `lsp` to solve legacy issues

-        3.  migrate to lightweight and lean personal emacs configuration which would be optimized with time such as with `doom` -\> might help circumvent many bugs encountered such as those with `latex` and `elpy` compatibilities
+        4.  migrate to lightweight and lean personal emacs configuration which would be optimized with time such as with `doom` -\> might help circumvent many bugs encountered such as those with `latex` and `elpy` compatibilities

-        4.  work on script which updates all emacs packages during system update
+        5.  work on script which updates all emacs packages during system update

-        5.  consider running emacs as a service to have everything synchronized in one run
+        6.  consider running emacs as a service to have everything synchronized in one run

     2.  i3